 - Reforming Institutions: Education.
 Speakers: Dr. Eoin Daly, School of Law, NUI Galway and Dr. Iseult Honohan, School of Politics and International Relations, UCD

 To register please RSVP to email@example.com as soon as possible.

-*Declaration of interest: The author is the research director of the Irish Constitutional Convention
+*Declaration of interest: I am the research director of the Convention (in a voluntary capacity).

 The Irish Constitutional Convention has almost completed its work.
 At its most recent meeting it dealt with the last of the eight topics assigned to it by the Government.
 All that remains is for the Convention to use its remaining time to consider ‘Any other Amendments’ — the focus of its final meetings early in the New Year.

 On its establishment, the Convention was roundly criticised, with much of the criticism focused on the limited (and admitedly pretty eclectic) range of topics that it was given to consider.
 Over the course of its deliberations minds have changed and many who were critical of it are less so today (see here for an example).

 Post by Dr Peter Stone (TCD)